emacsmirror/repo-grep/docs/repo-grep-tutorial.md

 You will be prompted to choose between ON and OFF.
 The setting is updated immediately — no need to edit your configuration or restart Emacs.

-### Search binary files
+### Binary file search (default: off)

-By default, repo-grep is configured to skip binary files, preventing matches inside compiled objects, images, and other non-text content.
+By default, `repo-grep` is configured to skip binary files, preventing matches inside compiled objects, images, and other non-text content.
 This keeps your search results clean and focused on source code.

 If you want to include binary files in your search — for example, when debugging binary logs or examining non-ASCII data — you can control this behaviour using the `repo-grep-ignore-binary` setting.